 They also offer comparisons at both the hotel level and the room type level, as well as customizable displays for different languages and currencies.
 Here’s an example of the comparison at a room level:

 LiveRate’s exclusive product is their price check widget.
 Their sleek, simple widget integrates onto a hotel website’s home page and links directly to their booking engine.
 It places the call to action – ‘Book Now’ – right next to a strong motivation to book, making the choice easy for the guest.
 It can be compared with up to 3 OTAs and customized to match your branding.

 Cloudbeds offers a PMS, a channel manager, a booking engine, and a group booking engine they call their “OTA-in-a-box”, along with tools like their price checker.
-Their Rate Comparison Widget is a bit unusual in that it can be placed on any page of your website – that means it can be featured on your home page, booking engine, or every page of your site if you like.
+Their Rate Comparison Widget can be featured on your booking engine.
 It’s also optimised for mobile, which is swiftly becoming a necessity due to mobile’s dramatic growth.